maxsonBraunLab/snakemake_setup/README.md

 # Snakemake environment setup

 Snakemake is a pipeline manager for bioinformatic analyses.
 It is used by maxsonBraunLab pipelines.
-This repo contains instructions for setting up a Snakemake environment via Conda and a command line interface.
+This repo contains instructions for setting up a Linux-compatible Snakemake environment via Conda and a command line interface.

 To create a Snakemake environment: